Akshaykumar05/Vipassana/README.md

 * Helps to deal with people in a way that is very friendly.
 * Relationships
 * It can increase your overall productivity in an organization

+### My Takeaways:
+* To do your work with minimal disturbing others.
+* Be in present, and keep a balance in thinking about past and future.
+* Respect others opinion.
+* Do regular meditation (make it a part of daily life cycle)

 ### Conclusion
 * Because it has been found to be genuinely helpful, great emphasis is put on preserving the technique in its original, authentic form.
 It is not taught commercially, but instead is offered free.